Demo 1: Functions, Plotting, and Partial Derivatives#

 f(-2).evalf()

-x = symbols('x', real = True) # Necessary to use x as a symbolic variable (note the real=True, since R -> R)
+x = symbols('x', real = True) # Define x as a symbolic (Sympy) variable (we apply the assumption real=True, since R -> R, although this is not strictly necessary here)

 f_expr = x * exp(x)